ericwbailey/ericwbailey.website/source/writing/to-subset-or-not-subset-fonts.md

 The [CSS Media Queries Level 5 Spec](https://www.w3.org/TR/mediaqueries-5/) includes a new [user query](https://decadecity.net/blog/2015/06/28/user-queries) I’m quite excited about: [`prefers-reduced-data`](https://polypane.app/blog/creating-websites-with-prefers-reduced-data/).

-Much as how someone can currently [express a desire for a reduced motion experience](https://css-tricks.com/introduction-reduced-motion-media-query/), we’ll soon be able to conditionally target people who want to save on data:
+Much as how someone can currently [express a desire for a reduced motion experience](https://css-tricks.com/introduction-reduced-motion-media-query/), we’ll soon be able to conditionally target people who want to save on data.

+Here's some pseudocode of what that might look like, although [the actual implementation might be a lot more complicated](https://github.com/w3c/csswg-drafts/issues/5272#issuecomment-786785976):

 ```css
 /* Only load Noto Sans if data saver mode is not enabled */